 For some people, speech therapy is only possible if insurance is reimbursing the cost.
 But there are other options to consider when insurance won’t cover speech therapy.
 Let’s take a look at some of them.

 Use your HSA or FSA.
-If you have a health savings account (HSA) or flexible spending account (FSA), they will likely reimburse for speech therapy services.
+Many people wonder if speech therapy is FSA eligible.
+If you have a flexible spending account (FSA) or a health savings account (HSA), they will likely reimburse for speech therapy services.
 Again, this is something to ask your insurance company about.

 Consider out-of-pocket payment.
 This is sometimes called “private pay.”
 It means paying for speech therapy yourself.
 Although speech therapy is well worth the investment, out-of-pocket costs can get pricey.
 However, costs can differ from practice to practice, so it’s worth shopping around.
 This is another reason to look into online speech therapy.
 Virtual speech therapy often costs less than traditional in-person therapy, which has more overhead costs.